 Make sure that you credit the name of the performing artist and not the composers.
 For example, if you were to cover Don’t Let Me Down then you would need to list ‘The Beatles’ and not name ‘John Lennon, George Harrison, Paul McCartney, Ringo Starr’.

 If you have multiple covers in your release then list each artist in the ‘C Line’ one after the other, separated by commas.
 For example: The Beatles, Elton John, Madonna, etc.

-Only mention the original artists in the ‘C Line’ section and not anywhere else in your release, including artist fields, track fields, or in the cover art.
+Only mention the original artists in the ‘C Line’ section and Publishing Details.
+Do not list the artist anywhere else in your release, including artist fields, track fields, or in the cover art.